alastairmoody-madeye/Engineering-Ladders/README.md

 Keep reading to better understand each level.

 # Levels
-Below are the general skill expectations for each rung in the path.
+Below are the general skill level expectations for each step on the path.
 These generally apply to all roles.
-For each role, however, there are specific training and performance telemetry expectations specified for the role.
+For each role, however, there are specific training and performance telemetry expectations specified for the role for the different skills relevant to that role.

 ## Technology

 1. **Adopts**: actively learns and adopts the technology and tools defined by the team
 2. **Specializes**: is the go-to person for one or more technologies and takes initiative to learn new ones